 We were driving down from the mountains, returning from spending three days in Valbona National Park.
 The narrow mountain road curved and zigzagged between steep ridges and precipitous cliffs, occasionally revealing breathtaking views of lush valleys and a fast-flowing river.
-We were heading towards a port city of Durres and from there on southwards to the Ottoman towns of Berat and Gjirokaster, and eventually to the beaches of Ksamil and Himare, where 8 days from now Victor’s mom was going to celebrate her birthday.
+We were heading towards the port city of Durres and from there on southwards to the Ottoman towns of Berat and Gjirokaster, and eventually to the beaches of Ksamil and Himare, where 8 days from now Victor’s mom was going to celebrate her birthday.

 “When looking for a nice restaurant to celebrate your birthday,” Victor said addressing his mom, “I came across a very interesting place, considered to be one of the best restaurants in Albania.
 Unfortunately, it’s in Fishte, not far from here and we planned to celebrate your birthday on the other end of the country, on a beach.
 So, I am taking all of us there today.
 It’s a bit fancier than usual, but Julia and I agreed that we want to try it.”

 Victor was careful not to phrase the above sentence as a question.
 Both Victor’s aunt and mother, retired on meager Belarussian pensions, have been outspoken in their opposition to anything they considered to be “excessively expensive”.
 Victor has already put his foot down regarding paying for the accommodations and restaurants on the trip, only to be met with, “We’ll be happy to sleep in tents!
 We’ll eat nothing but tomatoes!
 Please don’t pay for any luxuries!”
 They woke up at a crack of dawn to run out and buy groceries for home-made breakfasts and dinners.
 They claimed not to be hungry for lunch.
 We quickly learned not to ask their opinions and to simply walk them into restaurants and order a variety of dishes, family-style for everyone.
 If at any point I asked what they wanted to eat, the answer was infallible “bread and cheese, nothing else!”
-I had toyed with the idea of walking them up to any concrete Cold War bunker, hundreds of thousands of which were abandoned throughout the country following the collapse of Communist regime and claiming that this was our next AirBnb.
+I had toyed with the idea of walking them up to any concrete Cold War bunker, hundreds of thousands of which were abandoned throughout the country following the collapse of Communist regime and claiming that this was our next Airbnb.

 “I’VE BEEN REALLY LOOKING FORWARD TO THIS PLACE!”
 I announced loudly, immediately squashing any signs of protest from the backseat.
 Victor and I glanced at each other.
 That went well.